yangdanny97/flake8-bugbear/README.rst

 This check identifies exception types that are specified in multiple ``except`` clauses.
 The first specification is the only one ever considered, so all others can be removed.

+**B026**: Star-arg unpacking after a keyword argument is strongly discouraged, because it only works when the keyword parameter is declared after all parameters supplied by the unpacked sequence, and this change of ordering can surprise and mislead readers.
+There was `cpython discussion of disallowing this syntax
+<https://github.com/python/cpython/issues/82741>`_, but legacy usage and parser
+limitations make it difficult.

 Opinionated warnings
 ~~~~~~~~~~~~~~~~~~~~